707 N. Broadway

 Baltimore, MD 21205

 Dr. Joshua Ewen is a pediatric neurologist, developmentalist and electroencephalographer.
-He is director of the Clinical Neurophysiology Laboratory and Research Neurophysiology Laboratory at the Kennedy Krieger Institute and an assistant professor in both the Department of Neurology at the Johns Hopkins School of Medicine and the Department of Psychological and Brain Sciences at the Johns Hopkins University.
+He is director of the Clinical Neurophysiology Clinic and Laboratory at the Kennedy Krieger Institute and an assistant professor in both the Department of Neurology at the Johns Hopkins School of Medicine and the Department of Psychological and Brain Sciences at the Johns Hopkins University.

 Dr. Ewen attended Brown University and Tulane University School of Medicine, from which he graduated in 2000.
 He received training in general pediatrics at Cincinnati Children's Hospital Medical Center and then was one of the first graduates of the Kennedy Krieger/Johns Hopkins program in neurodevelopmental disabilities.
 He subsequently took a year of training inspecialized training in clinical neurophysiology/epilepsy (Johns Hopkins).
 He is currently a neurologist at Kennedy Krieger, where he sees patients with epilepsy and co-morbid developmental disabilities.
-He also interprets clinical EEGs at Kennedy Krieger’s Clinical Neurophysiology Laboratory.
+He also interprets clinical EEGs at Kennedy Krieger’s Clinical Neurophysiology Clinic and Laboratory.
 A large portion of his effort is focused on research into the cognitive alterations in developmental disabilities.

 Dr. Ewen's research involves the use of behavioral and EEG-based techniques to study developmental disabilities and basic questions within psychology and neuroscience.
 His current primary work focuses on the borderlands between cognition and motor control in autism, but he also has ongoing research in ADHD.
 Using approaches from experimental cognitive psychology, his laboratory’s general approach is to identify specific cognitive processes that are involved in developmental disabilities, and then to explore the physiological underpinnings of those alterations using EEG.